Loading lesson…

 The big idea: international AI governance in the mid-2020s is a pattern of soft commitments by a small circle of wealthy countries.
 It is a starting point, not a finish line.

-What is the core idea behind "Bletchley, Seoul, Paris: How Countries Talk About AI"?
+What is the main idea of "Bletchley, Seoul, Paris: How Countries Talk About AI"?

-Which best describes the scope of "Bletchley, Seoul, Paris: How Countries Talk About AI"?
+Which concept is most central to "Bletchley, Seoul, Paris: How Countries Talk About AI"?